 When we talk about the speed of sound, what exactly do we mean?
 Now you know that sound carries energy in a pattern of waves, you can see that the speed of sound means the speed at which the waves move—the speed at which the energy travels between two places.
 When we say that a jet airplane "breaks through the sound barrier," we mean that it accelerates so fast that it overtakes the incredibly high-intensity (that is, noisy) sound waves its engines are making, producing a horrible noise called a sonic boom in the process.
 That's why you'll see a fighter plane whizz overhead a second or two before you hear the vicious scream of its jet engines.

 Photo: Breaking through the sound barrier creates a sonic boom.
 The mist you can see, which is called a condensation cloud, isn't necessarily caused by an aircraft flying supersonic: it can occur at lower speeds too.
 It happens because moist air condenses due to the shock waves created by the plane.
 You might expect the plane to compress the air as it slices through.
 But the shock waves it generates alternately expand and contract the air, producing both compressions and rarefactions.
 The rarefactions cause very low pressure and it's these that make moisture in the air condense, producing the cloud you see here.
-Photo by John Gay courtesy of
+Photo by John Gay courtesy of US Navy and

 The speed of sound in air (at sea level) is about 1220 km/h (760 mph or 340 meters per second).
 Compared to light waves, sound waves creep along at a snail's pace—about a million times slower.
 You see lightning much sooner than you hear it because the light waves reach you pretty much instantly, while the sound waves take about 5 seconds to cover each 1.6 km (1 mile).